-Romanian-born Akka Ballenger Constantin has swapped the beloved mountains of her homeland for the Canberran grasslands.
+Romanian-born Akka Ballenger Constantin has swapped the beloved mountains of her homeland for the Australian grasslands.
 An almost perfect trade – although occasionally, she misses the heights.
 She explores her surroundings through keen observation, often focusing on the unseen detail, rather than on the obvious scenery.

 Akka has a special interest in visual arts and poetry and her work is never unilateral; words and images complement each other most often in rendering an idea.
 She chooses to express herself in various languages and unsurprisingly, her poems move from English to French, Spanish and Romanian from one verse to another.

-Her current body of work has a minimalist approach, eliminating superfluous details and focusing on the essential that is often unseen, bringing forward a different perspective.
+Her work has a minimalist approach, eliminating superfluous details and focusing on the essential that is often unseen, bringing forward a different perspective.
 She concentrates on the movement, fluidity, transformation and the use of colours.
 Sometimes the detail takes the stage, bringing forward a different, unseen dimension of the mundane.